andef4/ch.bfh.bti7535.w2017.red/README.md

 The deep learning algorithms require quite a bit of memory, the maximum heap space has to be increased with the "-Xm8G" JVM option (more memory is even better).

+### Comparison with Python
+We implemented some algorithms in Python to compare it with the Java version.
+How to run this programs is documented in python/info.txt.